apache/accumulo-website/_posts/blog/2020-02-11-accumulo-spark-connector.md

 <img class="blog-img-center" src="/images/blog/202002_masc/runtime.png">

-The second set of experiments highlights the computational performance improvement of using the server-side inference approach compared to run inference on the Spark cluster.
+The second set of experiments highlights the computational performance improvement of using the server-side inference approach compared to running inference on the Spark cluster.

 <img class="blog-img-center" src="/images/blog/202002_masc/sparkml_vs_mleap_accumulo.png">